AkBKukU/ld-workflow/README.md

 with `-map 5:s:0 -c:s mov_text -metadata:s:s:0 language=eng` where `5:s` is
 the *input* ID.
 The `-c:s mov_text` is for an MOV file and will be different for other video containers.

-### Audio Sync

-I have had some audio sync issues with the analog track.
-It seems to always be slightly slower than the video, digital, and AC3 tracks.
-The best way to workaround this is to use a lower samplerate value when importing the PCM file, I've been using between `44085` and `44089` and then resampling to `44100` which "stretches" the audio to fit correctly.